 Rony, Tanzim shine on pacers’ day

-The pacers dominated the proceedings in the ninth round of the Dhaka Premier League (DPL) with Mohammedan Sporting Club's Abu Hider Rony claiming a seven-wicket haul and Abahani's Tanzim Hasan Sakib claiming a fifer in separate matches on Saturday.
+The pacers dominated the proceedings in the ninth round of the Dhaka Premier League (DPL) with Mohammedan Sporting Club's Abu Hider Rony claiming a seven-wicket haul and Abahani's Tanzim Hasan Sakib claiming a fifer in separate matches today.

 Rony ran through the Gazi Tyres Cricket Academy batting line-up, claiming 7-20 -- the third best figures in a List A game for a Bangladeshi and his personal best -- to bundle them out for a mere 40 runs in 12 overs at BKSP Ground 3 in Savar.